-- All pupils must be aware of, and signed up to, agreed standards of behaviour before (or at least at the beginning of) the visit - educational visits can be a good opportunity for school staff to get to know pupils away from the confines of the school.
+- All pupils must be aware of and agree to maintaining the best standards of behaviour before (or at least at the beginning of) the visit. - Educational visits can be a good opportunity for school staff to get to know pupils away from the confines of the school.
 But we should not accept lower standards of behaviour.
-The different hazards that pupils may be exposed to away from the school will require them to observe standards of behaviour that are at least as high as, or higher than, in the classroom - if one adult has to give prolonged attention to one Trip member, the Trip leader should reassess the supervisory roles of the other adults to ensure that all members of the Trip know who is responsible for them.
-Activities may need to be amended until the other adult returns all of his or her attention to the Trip

-- Trip leaders should trust their own knowledge of the young people and use their own professional judgement.
-Ask yourself: "Would I be happy for my own child to be involved in this activity?" - this may include challenging an activity leader where the Trip leader's knowledge of the Trip is superior, or intervening to prompt a change of plan.
+The different hazards that pupils may be exposed to away from the school will require them to observe standards of behaviour that are at least as high as, or higher than, in the classroom. - If one adult has to give prolonged attention to one Trip member, the Trip leader should reassess the supervisory roles of the other adults to ensure that all members of the Trip know who is responsible for them.
+Activities may need to be amended until the other adult returns all of his or her attention to the Trip - Trip leaders should trust their own knowledge of the young people and use their own professional judgement. - This may include challenging an activity leader where the Trip leader's knowledge of the Trip is superior, or intervening to prompt a change of plan.